AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 This guide includes example configuration files that may need adjustments to get working with specific providers and ASL versions.

-This guide will document the general process for setting up IAX2 and SIP providers with expamples for voip.ms IAX and flowroute.com SIP.
+This guide will document the general process for setting up IAX2 and SIP providers with examples for voip.ms IAX and flowroute.com SIP.
 Any provider should be setup in a similar fashion.

 ## VOIP Provider Setup
 Whatever provider one chooses, the same things must be setup.
 Different providers will have different names for each item but the setup will be similar.

 - A phone number or DID must be purchased.
 - E911 service should be setup.
 - CallerID must be setup for the DID.